rozsass/text-dev-editor/_casestudies/part-I.md

 author_profile: false
 collection: casestudies
 ---

+## CH01A Finding a good deal among hotels: data collection
+Vienna, Austria is a popular tourist destination for business and leisure.
+From the hundreds of places that offer accommodation, we want to pick a hotel that is underpriced relative to its location and quality for a weekday in November 2017.
+Can we use data to help this decision?
+What kind of data would we need, and how could we get it?

+This case study illustrates how to collect appropriate data from the web on multiple offers.
+It describes what we want from such data and what data source we would need.
+The data is collected by **web scraping**, and it results in a single **data table.** It discusses the **quality of the data** from the perspective of the question and how it is determined by the way the data was born.
+There is no dataset to analyze in this case study in this chapter.
+Subsequent case studies (2A, 3A, 7A, 8A, 9B, 10B) will use the data desctibed here to illustrate steps of data analysis that lead to ultimately answering the main question.

+## CH01B Comparing online and offline prices: data collection
+Do online and offline prices of the same products tend to be the same?
+To answer that question, appropriate data was collected as part of the Billion Prices Project (BPP; http://www.thebillionpricesproject. com), an umbrella of multiple projects that collect price data for various purposes using various methods.

+This case study illustrates how to combine different data collection methods and what are the challenges with such data collection.
+It discusses how products were selected and how prices were measured, and what those methods imply for coverage of observations and reliability of variables.
+There is no dataset to analyze in this case study.
+Case study 6A uses the data described here to investigate whether online and offline prices tend to be the same.

+## CH01C Management quality: data collection
+How different are firms and other organizations in the terms of management practices?
+Is the quality of management related to how large the firms are?
+Is it affected by whether the owners are the founders or their family?
+To answer these, and many related, questions, appropriate data was collected on the quality of management of many organzations by the World Management Survey (WMS; https://worldmanagementsurvey.org/), an international research intitative to measure the differences in management practices across organizations and countries.

+This case study illustrates how to collected data by surveys.
+It discusses **sampling** and its practical issues, and how to use a set of survey questions to measure and abstract concept such as the quality of management.
+There is no dataset to analyze in this case study.
+Case studies 4A and 21A use the data described here to investigate how management quality is related to firm size and how it is affected by ownership.

 ## CH02A Finding a good deal among hotels: data preparation
 Vienna, Austria is a popular tourist destination for business and leisure.
 From the hundreds of places that offer accommodation, we want to pick a hotel that is underpriced relative to its location and quality for a weekday in November 2017.
 What kind of variables could we consider during our search for a good deal?
 We look at qualitative and quantitative variables and create a data table that we can work with.